Is Spotting Normal During Pregnancy?

 - Elevate your feet when possible

-Remember, the good news is that the majority of women who experience spotting during pregnancy go on to have a normal and healthy pregnancy.
-However, do not let that fact keep you from contacting your healthcare provider.
-It is imperative that you discuss you spotting symptoms with your provider.
+Remember, the good news is the majority of women who experience spotting during pregnancy go on to have a healthy pregnancy.
+However, do not let this fact keep you from contacting your healthcare provider.
+It is important to discuss spotting and bleeding with your doctor.

 Compiled using information from the following sources:

-Mayo Clinic Guide to a Healthy Pregnancy, New York, NY: HarperCollins Publishers Inc.
+1. Mayo Clinic Guide to a Healthy Pregnancy, New York, NY: HarperCollins Publishers Inc.

-Obstetrics and Gynecology: The Essentials of Clinical Care.
-New York, NY Thieme New Yorky
+2. Obstetrics and Gynecology: The Essentials of Clinical Care.
+New York, NY: Thieme New York

-Danforth’s Obstetrics and Gynecology Ninth Ed.
+3. Danforth’s Obstetrics and Gynecology, Ninth Ed.
 Scott, James et al., Ch.
-17.
+17